afafbioinfo/IPANEMAP/README.md

 ## Output

-IPANEMAP typically produces a lot of messages during execution, to keep the user informaed of its progress.
+IPANEMAP typically produces a lot of messages during execution, to keep the user informed of its progress.
 However, only the final (Pareto) structural models are output to the standard output device.
 This means that